singhritesh85/DevOps-Project-cicd-asgalb-using-jenkins-awscodedeploy/README.md

 <br><br/>
 End-to-end Architecture diagram is as shown in the screenshot attached above.
 For this demonstration source code is present in GitHub Repository and Jenkins uses this source code.
 CI/CD pipeline has been created using Jenkins Freestyle Job.
 <br><br/>
-There are four required plugins for Jenkins to achieved this as listed below.
+There are four required plugins for Jenkins to achieve this as listed below.
 ```
 1. Environment Injector
 2. SonarQube Scanner